-From an operational point of view, Expedition 370 was overall successful.
-We carried out nearly all planned operations, established a robust temperature model based on downhole measurements, and conducted all sampling and scientific analyses with an unprecedentedly high level of QA/QC.
-With respect to expedition logistics, in particular the smooth operations for the transfer of cored samples from ship to shore, the close collaboration of shipboard and shore-based expedition scientists, and the successful preparation of Expedition 370 with a short lead time of less than 6 months, are worth mentioning.
-Shipboard results for Site C0023 indicate a heat flow of 140 mW/m2 and temperature of about 120°C at the sediment/base-ment interface, corroborating the suitability of the environmental setting for addressing research questions as planned.
-Preliminary cell count data suggest that cell concentrations are notably lower than those previously reported at Site 1174 but at the same time point to the presence of intact microbial cells in low abundance to at least 600 mbsf.
-Therefore, the obtained samples and data provide an excellent basis for extensive microbiological, biogeochemical, geological, and geophysical analyses in postcruise research projects that will potentially provide new insights into the effects of temperature on biological, geochemical, and geophysical processes in the deep subseafloor at Site C0023.
-Achieving our expedition objectives will significantly expand our knowledge on the factors that limit subseafloor microbial ecosystems at the biotic-abiotic transition zone and ultimately shed more light on the extent and evolutionary nature of the deep subseafloor biosphere on Earth and, more generally speaking, on the habitability of planets.
+Preliminary cell count data suggest that cell concentrations are notably lower than those previously reported at Site 1174 but at the same time point to the presence of intact microbial cells in low abundance to at least 850 mbsf.
+Therefore, the obtained samples and data provide an excellent basis for extensive microbiological, biogeochemical, geological, and geophysical analyses in postexpedition research projects that will potentially provide new insights into the effects of temperature on biological, geochemical, and geophysical processes in the deep subseafloor at Site C0023.
+Achieving our expedition objectives will significantly expand our knowledge of the factors that limit subseafloor microbial ecosystems at the biotic-abiotic transition zone and ultimately shed more light on the extent and evolutionary nature of the deep subseafloor biosphere on Earth and, more generally, on the habitability of planets.

-Although most expedition goals could be reached, some remain unfulfilled for now but could still be reached during a future return to Hole C0023A.
+Although most expedition goals were met, some remain unfulfilled for now but could still be reached during a future return to Hole C0023A.
 Although the basaltic basement was reached with Cores 111R and 112R, recovery was insufficient to address all related research questions, mainly due to the time constraint.
 Because of the challenging geological formation, unstable borehole conditions were a major concern throughout the expedition.
 This fact led us to the decision to set the thermistor array only 5 m deep into the naked hole below the second casing at 858 mbsf.
 Finally, although thermistor sensor strings with flatpackers were successfully installed during borehole completion, an additional array of miniature temperature loggers was not properly set in the borehole.
 The underlying reasons for the unsuccessful installation remain to be clarified as of the writing of this report.

 Our study site was selected based on previous observations at Sites 1174 and 808, and Site C0023 was established in the closest possible proximity.
 We found close similarities as well as distinct differences between the new site and the former.
-In the following, we will provide principal results according to discipline, followed by a synthesis of currently available information as pertaining to our scientific objectives.
+In the following, we provide principal results according to discipline, followed by a synthesis of currently available information pertaining to our scientific objectives.